artinkim/artin.kim/content/cse-291/update-4.md

 ```
 > This configuration is {{< special "invalid" >}} because the
 > entitlement of `nargs` is not satisfied.
-> Entitlement and effect enforcement is next to be impplemented.
+> Entitlement and effect enforcement is next to be implemented.

 And now our peripheral is in the state we desired.